crosskyle/List-Us/README.md

 An iOS application that aides creating, managing, and discussing lists for upcoming group events.

-Utilizes:
-Firebase BaaS
-Cocoapods
-Photos Framework
-Collection and table views
+Utilizes: Firebase BaaS, Cocoapods, Photos Framework, Collection and table views